real-logic/benchmarks/README.md

 The following steps are required to run the benchmarks:
 1. Build the tar file (see above).
 2. Copy tar file to the destination machines and unpack it, i.e. `tar xf benchmarks.tar -C <destination_dir>`.
-3. On the local machine create a wrapper script that sets all the configuration parameters for the target benchmark.
+3. On the local machine create a wrapper script that sets all the necessary configuration parameters for the target benchmark.
 See example below.
 4. Run the wrapper script from step 3.
-5. Once execution is finished an archive file with the results will be downloaded.
-By default, it will be placed under the `scripts` directory in this project.
+5. Once the execution is finished an archive file with the results will be downloaded to the local machine.
+By default, it will be placed under the `scripts` directory in the project folder.

-For example here is how to run the Aeron echo benchmarks via a wrapper script.
+Here is an example of a wrapper script to the Aeron echo benchmarks.
-_NB: All the values in angle brackets (`<...>`) will have to be replaced with proper values._
+_NB: All the values in angle brackets (`<...>`) will have to be replaced with the actual values._
 ```bash
 # SSH connection properties
 export SSH_USER=<SSH user>